obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 ```
 3. Run `npm run test` again and your test should succeed.

-This mock is only enough to enable jest to read `main.ts` at all.
+This mock is only enough to enable Jest to read `main.ts` at all.
 It is insufficient for other scenarios.
 For example, add a second test case below the existing one:

 ```ts